PSLmodels/microdf/ROADMAP.md

 * Presets for working with common datasets, e.g. suggesting the appropriate weight for SCF and CPS
 * Standard error calculations for surveys with replicate weight files

-See the [issues page](https://github.com/MaxGhenis/microdf/issues) to see and suggest other items.
+See the [issues page](https://github.com/MaxGhenis/microdf/issues) to view and suggest other items.